 Vinnie’s is open Friday through Sunday, more info on their Facebook.

-East India Cafe in Montpellier
+East India Cafe in Montpellier, Cheltenham

-Based in the Montpellier area, East India Cafe serve some delightful Indian food including many plants-based dishes.
+Based in the Montpellier area, East India Cafe serve some delightful Indian food including many plant-based dishes.
 They also have a vegetarian tasting menu, which is 7 courses with paired drinks for you to enjoy.
 Some highlights of this menu include; Deconstructed vegetable samosa, a trio of lentil soup and seasonal vegetable pakora.
 More info…

 There is a wonderful choice of vegan and vegetarian-friendly restaurants in Gloucester & Gloucestershire.
-They dedicate some eateries to plant-based foods and however others have a tasty choice of vegetable dishes for you to eat.
+They dedicate some eateries to plant-based foods and, however, others have a tasty choice of vegetable dishes for you to eat.

 Guru in Gloucester